teminl/sweco-digital-platforms/README.md

 ## Sweco Bootstrap

-Sweco Bootstrap is built on [Bootstrap 4](http://v4-alpha.getbootstrap.com/) the world’s most popular framework for building responsive, mobile-first sites and applications.
+Sweco Bootstrap is built with [Bootstrap 4](http://v4-alpha.getbootstrap.com/) the world’s most popular framework for building responsive, mobile-first sites and applications.
 Sweco Bootstrap contains layout options for structuring a Sweco application with [Bootstrap 4](http://v4-alpha.getbootstrap.com/), including global styles, required scaffolding, grid system.
 Containing styles for displaying content and HTML 5 elements, including normalization, typography, tables, and more.
 Over a dozen components built to provide buttons, dropdowns, input groups, navigation and much more.

 ### Frameworks and dependencies